Pop quiz! Which one of these do home sellers find most stressful?

 Then, when these items are completed, they can list these items in a Word doc and include the completed items on your checklist in the disclosure package (usually a PDF file for interested buyers that includes the seller’s disclosures, inspections, reports, etc.).

-This way, when buyers view the home inspection, they’ll see that you took care of the most important items.
+This way, when potential buyers view the home inspection, they’ll see that you took care of the most important items.

 And if you have receipts, you’ll want to include these as it shows prospective buyers the time and money you’ve invested in getting your house ready to sell.